 7. Have Fun!

 Last but not least, remember to have fun because in the end the stress is not worth it.
 This special day only comes once in your life so treasure every second of it.
+Remember that the day is about celebrating your love for each other.
+You only get one wedding day so take it slow and enjoy the day as best as you can.

 If you’re considering getting married while pregnant use these tips and don’t forget to hire help because in the end you want your wedding to be the best day of your life and not a stressful one for you and baby.